codatio/codat-docs/docs/integrations/commerce/woocommerce/commerce-woocommerce-setup.md

 1. In the Codat Portal, go to **Settings > Integrations > Commerce** to view the [Commerce integrations](https://app.codat.io/settings/integrations/commerce) page.
 2. Locate **WooCommerce**, then select **Set up** to view the **Integration settings** page.
 3. Enter the **Application name** to appear in WooCommerce.

-   The application name is displayed when a merchant links their store and is asked for permission to connect the store.
-For example, with the application name "Codat":
+This is displayed when a merchant links their store and is asked for permission to connect it.
+For example, using the application name "Codat":

    ![WooCommerce store connection flow](/img/integrations/commerce/woocommerce/woocommerce-app-connection-flow.png "The WooCommerce store connection dialog using an application name of Codat")